Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 While snoring can keep you from a good night’s sleep, you shouldn’t dismiss it as just an annoyance.
 Often, it signifies sleep apnea, a medical condition that impacts an estimated 12 to 20 million Americans every night.
 Obstructive sleep apnea, the most common form, happens when the airway becomes blocked while you sleep.
 The lapses in breathing, which cause you to awaken and take a breath, can occur up to 30 times an hour and hundreds of times each night.
 We offer sleep apnea therapy in our Fresno, CA dental office to help patients stop snoring and start sleeping soundly.

-Why Choose the Fresno Family Dental Office of Byron L. Reintjes, DDS for Sleep Apnea Therapy?
+Why Choose Byron L. Reintjes for Sleep Apnea Treatment?

 • Customized Sleep Apnea Appliances